Agenda

 We are all feeling the impact of the current job market — the lingering effects of a global pandemic, ongoing staffing shortages and a competitive job marketplace offering creative incentives to attract talent.
 The days of simply posting a job opening and counting on applicants to fill vacant positions are a distant memory.

-In this session, you’ll learn about the innovative “outside in, inside up” approach to workforce development, including strategic, intentional and collaborative efforts to not only attract and retain staff but build diverse talent pipelines that support your community.
+In this session, you’ll learn about an innovative “outside in, inside up” approach to workforce development, including strategic, intentional and collaborative efforts to not only attract and retain staff but build diverse talent pipelines that support your community.
 We will also discuss alignment with organizational strategies and techniques for enculturation.

 Closing session | Nov.
 2 – 4

-Sunday, Nov.
+Monday, Nov.
 2

 Welcome back buffet lunch